 - Arrive at least 30 minutes before launch of Patrol Boat.
-For a Lapwing start helm and crew should arrive 60 minutes before the published start time. - Discuss with Race Officer/Event Organiser the Risk Assessment of the day. - Undertake VHF radio check with Race Officer/Event Organiser and other Patrol Boats. - It is the responsibility of the Patrol Boat helm to ensure the boat is seaworthy and carrying all the required safety equipment (see appendix A). - Patrol Boat helm and crew to wear personal buoyancy aids and appropriate clothing at all times after launching (wet suits/dry suits should be worn October to May).
+For a Lapwing start helm and crew should arrive 60 minutes before the published start time. - Discuss with Race Officer/Event Organiser the Risk Assessment of the day. - Undertake VHF radio check with Race Officer/Event Organiser and other Patrol Boats. - Consider undertaking a VHF radiocheck with the Humber Coastguard - It is the responsibility of the Patrol Boat helm to ensure the boat is seaworthy and carrying all the required safety equipment (see appendix A). - Patrol Boat helm and crew to wear personal buoyancy aids and appropriate clothing at all times after launching (wet suits/dry suits should be worn October to May).